Please note that NW8-mums provides information only and cannot held responsible for unsatisfactory experiences or undesirable outcomes.

-Another big reason to do a class is to meet other expectant mothers.
-When do you a hospital class, the other people there taking it with you on the day, could be from quite far away.
-The truth is, when you have a newborn, you are not likely to travel half way across London to meet someone you don’t know very well; at least not when your baby is very young and you are still getting the hang of things.
+Another big reason to do a class is to meet other expectant parents who are due around a similar time to you.
+However, when do you a hospital class, the other people there taking it with you on the day could be from quite far away.
+The truth is, when you have a newborn baby, you are not likely to travel halfway across London to meet someone for a coffee; at least not when your baby is very young and you are still getting the hang of things.

 Ultrasound and Health Screening